 A normal platelet count is about 150,000 to 400,000 per microliter.
-Your platelet count can be checked by drawing blood for a complete blood count.
-A complete blood count measures the levels of the components that make up your blood.
+Your platelet count can be checked by drawing blood for a complete blood count (CBC).
+A CBC measures the levels of all the parts that make up your blood.

 What causes a low platelet count?

-A low platelet count can be caused by cancer itself or the treatments you are getting.
+A low platelet count can be caused by cancer itself or the cancer treatments you are getting.
 For example, leukemia starts in the bone marrow and can interfere with normal blood cell production, which can lead to a low platelet count.
-Chemotherapy and radiation can affect not just cancer cells, but also healthy cells.
+Chemotherapy and radiation can affect not only cancer cells but also healthy cells.
 Because of this, both treatments can lead to low platelet counts.

-If your platelet count is low, you may have nosebleeds, bleeding gums or other abnormal bleeding or you may bruise easily.
+If your platelet count is low, you may have:

 Who needs a platelet transfusion?